FxMorin/carpet-fixes/README.md

 * Categories: `CARPETFIXES`,`BUGFIX`,`INTENDED`
 * Fixes: [MC-60792](https://bugs.mojang.com/browse/MC-60792)

-## bedrockBreakingFix
+## illegalBreakingFix
-Fixes Bedrock Breaking using headless pistons
+Fixes Breaking blocks that should not be able to be broken using headless pistons.
 * Type: `boolean`
 * Default value: `false`
 * Required options: `false`,`true`
 * Categories: `CARPETFIXES`,`BUGFIX`
 * Fixes: [MC-188220](https://bugs.mojang.com/browse/MC-188220)
+* Additional notes:
+  * Illegal blocks are any blocks that have a hardness value of -1.0F

 ## headlessPistonFix
 Fixes being able to make and use Headless Pistons